davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/customize.md

 </Form>
 ```

-## Custom input
+## Custom control

-Creating a custom input is made simple by what is yieled by form and field:
+Creating a custom control is made simple by what is yieled by form and field:

 ```hbs
 <Form as |form|>